pran-7-5/eco_style/README.md

 If you don't observe the details and follow these steps very carefully, you will not get the results that you want to achieve.

-Methods and material are abundant, and can be launched immediately effectively.
+Methods and materials are abundant and can be launched immediately and effectively.

 Don't approach too fast, it may backfire, slow adaptation, not too slow either.